exercism/configlet/README.md

 - To non-interactively include every unseen test for a given exercise, use (for example) `--update --tests include --exercise prime-factors`.
 - To skip downloading the `problem-specifications` repository, add `--offline --prob-specs-dir /path/to/local/problem-specifications`
 - Note that `configlet sync` tries to preserve the key order in exercise `.meta/config.json` files when updating.
-  To write these files in a canonical form without syncing, please use the `configlet fmt` command.
+  To write these files in a canonical form without syncing, use the `configlet fmt` command.
   However, `configlet sync` _does_ add (possibly empty) required keys (`authors`, `files`, `blurb`) when they're missing.
   This is less like syncing, but more ergonomic: when implementing a new exercise, you can use `sync` to create a starter `.meta/config.json` file.
 - `configlet sync` removes keys that aren't in the spec.